Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Despite these differences, the subjective experience of pain can feel similar, adding to the challenge of differentiating between the two.

-Can I have both Fibromyalgia & MS?
+Can I have both fibromyalgia & MS?

 Yes, it’s possible to be diagnosed with both fibromyalgia and MS, though it can be challenging to separate where one condition ends and the other begins.

 MS is an autoimmune disease with identifiable nerve damage, while fibromyalgia is a pain-processing disorder without structural changes.
-Some people with MS also have fibromyalgia - studies show that the prevalence of fibromyalgia is significantly higher in the MS population than among those without MS.
+Some people with MS also have fibromyalgia: studies show that the prevalence of fibromyalgia is significantly higher in the MS population than among those without MS.

 Because of the overlap, it’s especially important to work closely with a healthcare provider for an accurate diagnosis and treatment plan.

-Possible causes of Fibromyalgia and MS
+Possible causes of fibromyalgia and MS

 Understanding what might cause fibromyalgia or MS can help explain why the two conditions are so different.
 While neither has a single clear cause, researchers have identified several factors that may play a role.